 The Windows VPN client is straightforward.
 It gives users the ability to toggle lots of protocol options and DNS leak protection is built in.
 The PrivateVPN client does include a kill switch called "Connection Guard" (which prevents internet traffic from traveling outside of the VPN tunnel).
 The kill switch even allows you to select specific software that should be terminate should the VPN connection drop out.

 Overall the client was superb and certainly as good as any other that I have ever used in terms of ease of use and functionality.
 It even has an auto-connect feature that will reconnect your VPN in sequence with the killswitch should the connection.

 The Mac Client

 The Mac VPN client looks similar to the other versions, and implements secure OpenVPN protocol with AES/GCM for data cipher.
 Sadly the client doesn't have a killswitch built in.
 However, a kill switch can be deployed if you are tech-savvy using the command line built-in tool called pf.
 On the other hand, you could just connect using Tunnelblick (which now has a killswitch built in) as this would cut a lot of the extra work out.

 Although there is no active DNS leak protection built in, no DNS leaks were registered during our tests.
 This is what PrivateVPN told me:

 The Mobile Clients

-PrivateVPN can be used with Android 4.0.3 and above, as well as iOS 9.0 and above.
+PrivateVPN offers an Android VPN (4.0.3 and above), as well as an iOS VPN app (9.0 and above).
 It is available on both the Google Play Store and App Store, It can also be downloaded as an .apk file for Android directly from PrivateVPN.

 The app is a new addition (January 2017) to the PrivateVPN family.
 Just like the desktop app, the Android app is intuitively designed and works excellently.
 Also great news, I detected no DNS leaks when using the Android client.